Platform ReviewUpdated 2026-04-18

 What should buyers verify before scaling purchases?

-Verify: (1) full pricing breakdown and fees, (2) evidence outputs and what is independently verified, (3) remedies for under-delivery or disputed evidence, (4) supplier capacity and concentration risk, and (5) data rights and audit access terms.
+Verify: (1) full pricing breakdown and fees, (2) evidence outputs and what is independently verified, (3) remedies for under-delivery, invalidation, or disputed evidence, (4) supplier capacity and concentration risk, (5) data rights and audit-access terms, and (6) which product gate you actually qualify for if you need transfers or portfolio-management features.